Tech Stack: The tools we use and love

 We’re building a very complex yet easy to use product, and we’re shipping new features all the time — see our release notes here.
 We would not have been able to work as focused and as quickly if we didn’t have access to some amazing tools.
 In no particular order, here are a few applications, tool and libraries that we love and recommend.

 Small Improvements It shouldn’t come as a surprise that we’re using SI internally too.
-We set our own goals and objectives, we praise each other for a job well done, and three times a year we conduct a 360 cycle.
-Our team leads use the 1:1 functionality too.
-Dogfooding win!
+We set our own goals and objectives, we praise each other for a job well done, we request feedback from another either individually or during company-wide 360 cycles, and we prepare and take notes with the 1:1 feature too.

 Trello We love the transparency Confluence brings us, but our love for JIRA has cooled, so we moved to Trello.
 It’s just so much faster to deal with day to day planning tasks.
 And while Trello filtering is no match for JIRA, this forces us to clean up old tasks more frequently, which is probably a Good Thing.

-ReactJS All our new frontend since early 2016 is using React, and we’ve not looked back ever.
+ReactJS All our new frontend since early 2016 has been built with React, and we’ve been migrating old code both from Angular and from Wicket to React.

 Webpack We tried out Webpack during an earlier Hackathon, managed to make it work in a day, and have implemented awesome dependency management and progressive loading of resources since